jamesyoung-15/ESP32Cam-MeterReading/MeterReadingProject/Instructions/README.md

 5. To exit/kill the program, pressing X on the video stream may not end it.
 You need to go back to command prompt and then press `ctrl c` or force quit the command prompt to kill the process.

 ## Images used for testing
+I put a few of the images that seemed to do okay with the model here: https://drive.google.com/drive/folders/19Lx49xkpTHNZbLAM0LcfYA5XxhkMY9mf?usp=drive_link.